Pigs and Mud: Let them Wallow!

 In colder times, you might notice that pigs are still quite interested in the mud.
 This may be due to the antimicrobial and antiparasitic effects of scraping around in the dirt.

 Most importantly, it’s been observed that a wallowing pig is a contented pig!
 Wallowing is a natural instinct.
-Wild pigs and our domestic friends’ ancestors preferred to use cool streams and rivers to cool off safely.
+Wild pigs and our domesticated friends’ ancestors preferred to use cool streams and rivers to cool off safely.
 The easiest analog for a pig’s living space today is a nice, cool mud pit.
 Preventing pigs from access to mud can lead to discomfort and distress.
 So don’t be afraid to let the pigs get a little messy!

 Providing Healthy Mud